idelairre/TumblrFox/README.md

 ## Problems

 + Since TumblrFox makes heavy use of local resources, clearing your browser cache can wipeout TumblrFox's database!
++ Tumblr api is inconsistent when it comes to fetching follower and dashboard data (i.e., data where you have to specify offsets: https://groups.google.com/forum/#!topic/tumblr-api/aFiFJ9DB-us).

 ## The future